Morozzzko/Morozzzko.github.io/_drafts/service-objects-part-1.md

 **Services should be composable**.
 It means we should be able to organize them in a nice pipeline to avoid clumsy interfaces.
 We can achieve it by returning composable values, like result objects, monads and stuff like this.

 **Our logic should be insighful.** The code should help us figure out how the world works.
 We need to learn about our processes, their limitations and core participants.
 The complexity of the process, points of pressure, possible bugs and likely mismatch with the real-world domain.
-The code should help us gather the insights instead of ofsucating them.
+The code should help us gather the insights instead of obfsucating them.

 That said, I've found that I get the most benefit when I'm using a constructor to configure the service object and provide dependencies, and pass the input parameters to the `#call` itself.
 It's a bit more verbose because I have to explicitly declare all dependencies and I have to pass variables around.
 It brings a great benefit as I can _feel_ that I have to refactor this place when it gets too complex.
 I also heavily use default dependencies, so I don't have to be _too_ explicit.